 practices affecting the public market generally or transactions on stock exchanges.
-We do not think this prevents including a prohibition of the nature proposed by the Committee in the Act.
+The do not think this prevents including a prohibition of the nature proposed by the Committee in the Act.
 Prosecutions under the Criminal Code may be distinguished from proceedings before the Commission on the basis of both the requirement to prove intent and the higher standard of proof required to secure a conviction under the Criminal Code ("proof beyond a reasonable doubt") and on the basis that the consequences for a breach of this provision in securities laws may be different from the penalties for the breach of the provisions in the Criminal Code.
+The breach of the provisions in the Criminal Code.